MoritzKronberger/portfolio/content/projects/markdown/README.md

 All front matter variables not included in the requirements are optional, however a custom **meta_desc** should be included for SEO.

 If a repo variable is added, the repository/ repositories must be listed in object format, as shown below.
+If the post features an image carousel an alt text for all images can be added with the carouselAlt variable.

 The full supported front matter looks like the following: